How to find a living donor

 - How much time a donor might need to take off from work

 - Education for your support team.
-Sometimes, transplant center staff can meet you in a comfortable place with plenty of room for your support team, such as a community center, a library or your home.
+Sometimes, transplant program staff can meet you in a comfortable place with plenty of room for your support team, such as a community center, a library or your home.
 When friends and family learn with you, it helps them get comfortable sharing your story, too.
 Your support team could include: